getmeli/meli-docs/src/data/docs/10-get-started/40-reverse-proxy.md

 ## Introduction

-Meli by default uses caddy's automatic HTTPS support to deploy with Let's Encrypt certificates for your configured domain, however deployment behind a reverse proxy is supported.
-Do note that Meli will not provision certificates for custom domains and you will need to configure your reverse proxy for it.
-We have assumed you have followed the [installation guide](/get-started/installation).
+Meli by default uses Caddy's automatic HTTPS support to deploy with Let's Encrypt certificates for your configured domain.
+However, deployment behind a reverse proxy is supported, but you will need to handle SSL certificate issuance and renewal on your own - you will want to get a wildcard SSL certificate instead.
+We assume you have followed the [installation guide](/get-started/installation).

 ## Configure Meli

-Following needs to be done in your `docker-compose.yml` file:
+The following needs to be done in your `docker-compose.yml` file:

 1. Make sure `MELI_URL` is set to have `https` as it's scheme
 2. Change the ports